Frequently Asked Questions

 Become a member of a growing community working to bring the game-changing power of fast, frequent, and affordable trains to North America.

-You’ll become a member by donating any amount here.
+You’ll become a member by donating.

 That means we work with state legislators and members of Congress on bills that fund passenger rail and transit systems, and we support high-speed rail projects being planned or now underway—California’s project in particular.